UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2024-10-13-rangers-a-history-5.md

 ## Analysis

 This ranger is made even stealthier and gains more animal-related abilities.
 I can see why this ranger was viewed as more similar to the rogue than the fighter in 3.5e.
 The loss of medium armor was not so crippling, as this ranger's combat styles only work in light armor.
 Favored Enemy is buffed.
+Overall I feel this ranger leans a little too far towards the thief / rogue than its more fighter-y origins in *AD&D*.